 history of the Racine Public Library in celebration of its centennial year.
 As we

-include all the people, events, and services that had an impact on the growth and development over the years, and, at the same time, produce a modest, pamphlet-sized commemorative within the scope of our budget.
-In the end, we chose to prepare a time line that highlights the cooperation between the library and the community it served, from its earliest beginnings to its 100th anniversary.
-It is this unflagging spirit of cooperation between the public library and Racine area citizens that has been important-even necessary-for the progress the Racine Public Library has achieved during its first century.
+Our perhaps paradoxical goal was to include all the people, events, and services that had an impact on the library’s growth and development over the years, and, at the same time, produce a modest, pamphlet-sized commemorative within the scope of our budget.
+In the end, we chose to prepare a timeline that highlights the cooperation between the library and the community it served, from its earliest beginnings to its 100th anniversary.
+It is this unflagging spirit of cooperation between the public library and Racine-area citizens that has been important — even necessary — to establishing the progress the Racine Public Library has achieved during its first century.

-Through the years, concerned citizens have shared a common belief-that the public library and its services are necessary ingredients in our community & quality of life, and that all citizens are entitled to enjoy the pursuit of lifelong learning.
-With their contributions of time, talent, and money, local citizens have helped make the Racine Public Library an institution that the Honorable Peter B. Nelson in 1897 declared to be "the university of the city of Racine.
+Through the years, concerned citizens have shared a common belief: that the public library and its services are necessary ingredients in our community and quality of life, and that all citizens are entitled to enjoy the pursuit of lifelong learning.
+With their contributions of time, talent, and money, local citizens have helped make the Racine Public Library an institution that the Honorable Peter B. Nelson in 1897 declared to be “the university of the city of Racine.”

-In this time line, we salute the people whose determination and support first brought the library into being as a public institution in Racine.
-We proudly highlight the Racine Public Library& pioneering of innovative services, which have since been widely adopted by other public libraries, and the unwavering concern our citizens have demonstrated and the action they have taken, collectively and individually, on their library
+In this timeline, we salute the people whose determination and support first brought the library into being as a public institution in Racine.
+We proudly highlight the Racine Public Library’s pioneering of innovative services which have since been widely adopted by other public libraries, and we laud the unwavering concern our citizens have demonstrated and the action they have taken, collectively and individually, to cultivate their library.

-Our task completed and shared with you in this document, we urge you not only to celebrate the past,
+Our task completed and shared with you here, we urge you not only to celebrate the past,

 continue the successful traditions of its past, using the developing technologies of the present.